limongoo/portfolio/README.md

 - Added basic logo and menu navigation
 - Basic styling and google font added
 - Basic object constructor to add project items
-- Contructor working for adding image
+- Constructor working for adding image
-- Constructor wokring for adding title to project images
+- Constructor working for adding title to project images
 - Styling for image projects applied
 - Adjusted constructor to contain image and text into one div